-Learn math outdoors with this color sorting game for toddlers!
+Learn math outdoors with this color sorting activity for toddlers!

-This easy math activity will allow your toddler to color sort, get fresh air, and move!
+This outdoor math activity will allow your toddler to color sort, get fresh air, and move!
 A winning combination for all!

 RELATED: Looking for more outdoor games?
 You will love these water games for kids.